 In 1993, JK felt the company had grown to the point where they needed a production manager.
 He remembered Mark being a gun in the bindery, and encouraged him to return.
 Now a responsible member of society, Mark agreed.

-Mark fondly considered JK to be the underpants that saved him when the @#$% hit the fan.
+Mark fondly considered JK to be the underpants that saved him when the sh** hit the fan.

-Together they have many anecdotes of the old days of MJ, most of which I can’t repeat, but a tamer story is when one of member of staff played a prank on another by cutting up a piece of strawboard, and putting it in his Saladas when he wasn’t looking.
+Together they have many anecdotes of the old days of MJ, such as when one of member of staff played a prank on another by cutting up a piece of strawboard, and putting it in his Saladas when he wasn’t looking.
 This may or may not have resulted in a trip to the dentist.

 Around this time, the pace of client expectation was accelerating and the MJ staff had to do extraordinary things to meet deadlines.
 The company developed a “whatever it takes” attitude that we still have today, except we now call it “make it happen”.